rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to create measurable impact at scale, through contextual solutions informed by a bottom-up understanding of governance structures, brought Ria to Samagra.
+Currently, she is part of the Anamaya team in Odisha.
     image: /img/edited_img_7635.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ria-goyal-2b3935189/'
     name: Ria Goyal
-    project: ' '
+    project: Anamaya
   - bio: >
       Rinkle holds a Bachelor's degree in Commerce from Hansraj College, University of Delhi.
 She is also a Young India Fellow from Ashoka